Air Conditioner Repair Checklist

 Angle the filter up to your light fixture.
 If you see a lot of dust, you should buy a new filter.

 Weeds, vegetation and sticks can get in the way of your condensing unit.
 This could limit its airflow, lower its energy efficiency and impact your comfort.
 Here’s how you can get your system running well again.

 - Switch off power fully at the breaker or outdoor switch.

 - Clear plant debris around the AC.
 Once you’ve gotten rid of larger debris within a two-foot range, you can use a paint brush or vacuum to gingerly clean the unit’s fins.
-Warped fins can also hurt capability, so you can attempt to correct them with a small knife.
+Warped fins can also hurt capability.

 - Use a hose nozzle to slowly clean the fins from inside the unit.
 Don’t get liquid on the fan motor.

 - Restore the power.